CollinLTT/Da-Bell-iOS/README.md

 ## Installation:

-#### Device Requirements:
+#### Requirements:
 - Must have an Apple Computer or device with the ability to run XCode.
+- Must have an AppleID or be part of the Apple Developer Program.
-- The Da Bell app only works on iOS 16.1 and would need to be updated to run on newer versions, but this is a simple fix in XCode.
+- Warning: The current app only runs on iOS 16.1 and will need to be updated which I provide a tutorial for below.

 ##### 1. Getting started with XCode
 ```shell